Stéphanie, Grand Duchess of Luxembourg: Activities

-As the hereditary grand duchess, Stéphanie accompanies her husband on foreign visits, as well as many events within Luxembourg.
+As the Grand Duchess, Stéphanie accompanies her husband on foreign visits, as well as many events within Luxembourg.

-Since June 2012, Hereditary Grand Duchess Stéphanie has been a member of the board of directors of the Fondation du Grand-Duc et de la Grande-Duchesse.
+Since June 2012, Grand Duchess Stéphanie has been a member of the board of directors of the Fondation du Grand-Duc et de la Grande-Duchesse.
 In January 2016, she became The Grand Duke Jean Museum of Modern Art's chair of the board and became the honorary president in 2021.
 In 2013, she became a patron to the Les Amis des Musées d’art et d’histoire du Luxembourg association and regularly took part in "Midis de l'Art" that was organized by the organization.
 In 2014, she became the patron to the Scienteens Lab, a biomedical research laboratory for secondary school students founded by the Luxembourg Center for Systems Biomedicine (LCSB).
 She is also the patron to Blëtz asbl, a Luxembourg association that aims to help those affected by stroke.
 As a patron of Blëtz asbl, she support activities during World Stroke Day and learn about the conditions and possibilities of treatment through attending conferences, such as attending Conférence ergothérapie face à l’AVC in 2018.
 Since May 2017, she holds the position of honorary president and administrator of the De Mains de Maîtres Luxembourg association, an organization with mission of supporting artisans.
 She became a patron of Lët'z Arles association which supports Luxembourg photographers to exhibit their works at the annual Rencontres de la photographie in Arles.
 The Hereditary Grand Duke couple organized an exhibition in 2016 which aims to revalorize Luxembourg crafts sector.
 Princess Stéphanie regularly visits local organic agricultural producers and participates in academic sessions on the subject.

 In July 2021, Princess Stéphanie, with her husband and son, inaugurated the Ettelbruck Agricultural Fair 2021.
 On 12 July, she and her family visited Luxembourg nursing homes to meet elderly people and ensure their well-being during the COVID-19 pandemic.
 At each of their visits, the couple expressed their gratitude to the staff of the nursing homes for their efforts in maintaining a warm environment for the residents throughout the pandemic.
 On 5 November, Stéphanie attended the Salon Cercle Artistique de Luxembourg, an art exhibition.
 Several weeks later, she attended the “Ideal Collection of Diane Venet” exhibition at the Cercle Cité in Luxembourg.
-In May 2022, she attended a charity concert titled "Luxembourg For Peace," organized by the Luxembourg Chamber Choir to support the actions of the Red Cross toward victims of the war in Ukraine.
+In May 2022, she attended a charity concert titled "Luxembourg For Peace," organized by the Luxembourg Chamber Choir to support the actions of the Red Cross toward victims of the Russian invasion of Ukraine.

+She became Grand Duchess of Luxembourg on 3 October 2025 on the accession of her husband.